The consultation is now closed. Thank you to all those who took the time to complete the survey or provide their feedback.

-The council is consulting on a new proposed city-wide additional HMO licensing scheme for all three and four person Houses in Multiple Occupation (HMO).
+The consultation on a new proposed city-wide additional HMO licensing scheme for all three and four person Houses in Multiple Occupation (HMO) has now closed.

 The Housing Act 2004 provides a power for Local Authorities to licence HMOs which are not covered by Mandatory Licensing.
 Part 2 of the Housing Act provides for Additional Licensing of HMOs for example, in a particular area or the whole borough for those not covered by Mandatory Licensing.